Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 Each variant lets the platform's algorithm serve the most relevant transformation to each user.

 Never use a 'before' image that looks artificially degraded.
 Users can instantly detect when a photo has been deliberately blurred or worsened.
-Based on RocketShip HQ client data, creatives with artificially degraded 'before' images receive 40% more negative comments and 15% higher hide rates on Meta, which tanks delivery.
+In our experience, creatives with artificially degraded 'before' images attract significantly more negative comments and higher hide rates on Meta, which tanks delivery.

 Step 4: How do you produce the 'after' image for maximum impact?